canmom/canmom.github.io/fiction/undefinedbehaviour.md

 *  i went into your flat to check in last night. rly hope that was ok, you know i try to follow vampire protocols, i'm just rly worried. guess you've gone somewhere?

 <b class="name">indigo more like indicome amirite</b>, 11 days ago
-*  hey i'm really starting to think something happened?? i managed to track down your dad (trans one obvs, i'm not a monster) and he didn't know where you were either. been bugging the entire damn polycule lmaooo we're at like metamours twice removed at this point. if you get these messages pls pls pls let everyone know what's going on
+*  hey i'm really starting to think something happened?? i managed to track down your dad (trans one obvs, i'm not a monster) and he didn't know where you were either. been bugging the entire damn polycule lmaooo. we're at like metamours twice removed at this point. if you get these messages pls pls pls let everyone know what's going on

 <b class="name">indigo more like indicome amirite</b>, 9 days ago
 *  idk why i'm writing these messages still. i guess i want to think you're seeing them even if you can't respond. rly rly rly rly hope you're ok